 Configure Single Sign-On (SSO) with Azure AD for your Contact Center to streamline user access and enhance security.
 Set up involves creating a SAML application in Azure AD, configuring an identity provider in the Cognito Userpool, and specifying it for agent authentication.
 This integration simplifies login processes and centralizes user management across platforms.

-Both Amazon Connect and Zendesk for Contact Center can be configured for SSO with Microsoft Azure Active Directory (Azure AD) as the SAML-based identity provider.
+Both Amazon Connect and Zendesk Contact Center can be configured for SSO with Microsoft Azure Active Directory (Azure AD) as the SAML-based identity provider.
 Amazon Connect and Contact Center each require a SAML application.
 The required SAML applications are created and configured in the Azure AD portal.

 The Azure AD AWS SAML application along with an AWS IAM identity provider will enable the federation between Azure AD and your AWS IAM users.